IanBrettell/PhD-thesis/docs/index.md

 ---
 title: "Genetic analysis of quantitative traits in medaka fish and humans"
 author: "Ian Brettell"
-date: "2022-06-11"
+date: "2022-06-14"
 site: bookdown::bookdown_site
-documentclass: book
-bibliography: [book.bib, packages.bib]
 # url: your book url like https://bookdown.org/yihui/bookdown
 # cover-image: path to the social sharing image like images/cover.jpg
 description: |
   Thesis for the award of Doctor of Philosophy from EMBL-EBI and the University of Cambridge.
-biblio-style: apalike
-csl: chicago-fullnote-bibliography.csl
+documentclass: book
+bibliography: [book.bib, packages.bib]
+mainfont: Georgia
 ---

 # About